kankankankankankan/github-trending/README.md

 ## Html

+* 【2025-05-29】[uiverse-io / galaxy](https://github.com/uiverse-io/galaxy) - The largest Open-Source UI Library!
+Community-made and free to use.
+Made with either CSS or Tailwind.
 * 【2025-05-22】[nottelabs / notte](https://github.com/nottelabs/notte) - 🔥 Opensource browser using agents
 * 【2025-05-15】[thewickedkarma / blackeye-im](https://github.com/thewickedkarma/blackeye-im) - This project is now discontinued.
 Kindly use other working alternatives.
 * 【2025-05-01】[dendianugerah / reubah](https://github.com/dendianugerah/reubah) - a web-based tool for processing images and converting documents with a simple interface